-For over 100 years, the best and most natural remedy for low thyroid was dessicated porcine or bovine thyroid.
-Natural dessicated thyroid most closely resembles what the human body makes and contains T1, T2, T3, T4 and calcitonin just like human thyroid.
-Most people have significantly better results on natural versus synthetic thyroid.
+For over 100 years, the best and most natural remedy for low thyroid was considered to be natural dessicated porcine or bovine thyroid (NDT).
+Knowledgeable experts think it still is.
+NDT most closely resembles what the human body makes and contains: T1, T2, T3, T4 and calcitonin.
+Many people report significantly better results on natural versus synthetic thyroid.

 - Take your temperature.
 If your waking temperature is below 97.6 and your afternoon temperature is below 98.6 you may be low in T3 and may need natural desiccated thyroid or thyroid support.
 See Dr. Rind’s site for more info.